 Depending on the size and prestige of their college or university, college presidents can make anywhere from $165,149 to $532,993, according to salary.com.
 On average, college presidents bring in just over $305,000 per year.
 They earn this high salary by planning and directing all policies, objectives, and initiatives for their campus.
 They also oversee all financial, academic, and operational functions.
 To become a college president, you should have a doctorate in education or a related field.
 You also need a proven record of success in higher education.
 Most college presidents are former university professors or administrators.

 2. Chief Academic Officer

 Boasting the second highest salary in higher education administration is the chief academic officer.
 These well-paid professionals work alongside other administrators to ensure all departments, programs, and faculty members achieve performance goals.
 Creating development plans, supporting professional development initiatives, and implementing realistic budgets are all responsibilities of a university’s chief academic officer.
 While some universities will hire a chief academic officer with a master’s degree in education or the humanities, more prestigious institutions will likely require a Doctor of Education or a Ph.D.

 3. Development Officer

 A successful development officer is vital to the health of a college or university.
-For an average annual salary of nearly $154,000, a development officer develops strategies for all:
+For an average annual salary of more than $157,000, a development officer develops strategies for all: